quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

     }

 In the original version of the algorithm we updated the exponent when going through the loop.
-However if the want to go through the loop in a random order, we will need to compute the exponents beforehand (don't forget that we need to use `APInt` to compute those exponents).
+But if we want to go through the loop in a random order, we will need to compute the exponents beforehand (don't forget that we need to use ``APInt`` to compute those exponents).
 We can store those values in a mapping :math:`i \mapsto Base^i`.
-This mapping will be computed on demand since we can not compute it for every possible base.
+This mapping will be computed on demand, since we can not compute it for every possible base.
-If you are interested in the details of the function `getExponentMap` please refer to the code.
+If you are interested in the details of the function ``getExponentMap`` please refer to the code.

-Here is the new `rewriteAsBaseN` function:
+Here is the new ``rewriteAsBaseN`` function:

 .. code:: C++